 SECTION 7.02.
-Effect of Termination. (a) In the event that (i) any person makes a Company Takeover Proposal that shall not have been withdrawn on the date of the Company Shareholders Meeting and thereafter this Agreement is terminated pursuant to Section 7.01(b)(i) and within twelve months of the date of such termination the Company enters into an agreement providing for, or consummates, such Company Takeover Proposal, (ii) any person makes a Company Takeover Proposal, this Agreement is terminated pursuant to Section 7.01(f) and within twelve months of the date of such termination the Company enters into an agreement providing for, or consummates, such Company Takeover Proposal, (iii) this Agreement is terminated by the Company pursuant to Section 7.01(d) or (iv) this Agreement is terminated by Parent pursuant to Section 7.01(b)(v) and within twelve months of the date of such termination the Company enters into an agreement providing for, or consummates, a Company Takeover Proposal involving any person or an affiliate thereof with whom the Company had negotiations, or to whom the Company provided non-public information, with respect to such Company Takeover Proposal after the date of this Agreement and prior to such termination, then the Company shall pay to Parent a fee of \$45,000,000 (the "Termination Fee"), which amount shall be payable by wire transfer of same day funds, in the case of the foregoing clause (i), (ii) or (iv), on the date of the consummation of such Company Takeover Proposal, and in the case of clause (iii), on the date of termination of this Agreement.
+Effect of Termination. (a) In the event that (i) any person makes a Company Takeover Proposal that shall not have been withdrawn on the date of the Company Shareholders Meeting and thereafter this Agreement is terminated pursuant to Section 7.01(b)(i) and within twelve months of the date of such termination the Company enters into an agreement providing for, or consummates, such Company Takeover Proposal, (ii) any person makes a Company Takeover Proposal, this Agreement is terminated pursuant to Section 7.01(f) and within twelve months of the date of such termination the Company enters into an agreement providing for, or consummates, such Company Takeover Proposal, (ii) this Agreement is terminated by Parent pursuant to Section 7.01(b)(v) and within twelve months of the date of such termination the Company enters into an agreement providing for, or consummates, a Company Takeover Proposal involving any person or an affiliate thereof with whom the Company had negotiations, or to whom the Company provided non-public information, with respect to such Company Takeover Proposal after the date of this Agreement and prior to such termination, then the Company shall pay to Parent a fee of \$45,000,000 (the "Termination Fee"), which amount shall be payable by wire transfer of same day funds, in the case of the foregoing clause (i), (ii) or (iv), on the date of the consummation of such Company Takeover Proposal, and in the case of clause (iii), on the date of termination of this Agreement.